hashicorp/consul/website/source/docs/configuration/acl.html.md

 ---

-# ACL
+# ACL Options

 This object allows a number of sub-keys to be set which controls the ACL system.
-To learn more about the ACL system, read the reference documentation.
+To learn more about the ACL system, read the [reference documentation]().

 ACLs must be configured in the agent's configuration file, there are no command-line options.

-## ACL Options
+Unless otherwise noted, all settings apply to both servers and clients.

 * <a name="acl"></a><a href="#acl">`acl`</a> - This object allows a number